dcBrian/Circular-SVG-PATHS/README.md

 ## Circular SVG PATHS :dart:
 This is a little experiment I made to increase my knownledge on the different ways to use SVG in web development.
-With this project, I wanted to demonstrate how we could use SVG PATHS to animate a text on a custom Path.
+With this project, I wanted to demonstrate how we could use SVG PATHS to render a text on a custom Path.
 If you feel it can help you with something, feel free to use partly or totally this code.
         <br />

 <p align="center">